brittonlaroche/Oracle-Confluent-MongoDB/README.md

 Now that the Confluent Cloud basic cluster is created we are ready to begin configuring the Oracle source connector.

-# Create a JDBC Source Connector For Oracle
+# Step 4: Create a JDBC Source Connector For Oracle

 Open up the Confluent Cloud console [https://confluent.cloud](https://confluent.cloud) and the AWS RDS Oracle instance we created earlier [https://console.aws.amazon.com](https://console.aws.amazon.com)